 - Tax statements

 - Fire and other insurance policies

-You're ready to close when every step is complete in escrow process.
-At this time, all payments and dues for inspections, title insurance and real estate commissions are taken.
-You'll then obtain the title to the property and the title insurance gets dispersed as noted in the escrow instructions.
+You're ready to close when all steps are done in escrow process.
+At this time, all payments and fees for inspections, title insurance and real estate commissions are collected.
+Title to the home is then given to you as now current homeowner and appropriate title insurance is issued as noted in the escrow policy.